Skip to main content

 Cyber Insurance Readiness Assessment

 Cyber insurance applications have become significantly more demanding.
 Insurers now ask detailed questions about multi-factor authentication, endpoint detection and response, backup strategies, incident response plans, and employee awareness training.
-The virtual CISO conducts a cyber insurance readiness assessment that maps your current controls against common insurer requirements and identifies gaps that could result in declined coverage or inflated premiums.
+The security lead conducts a cyber insurance readiness assessment that maps your current controls against common insurer requirements and identifies gaps that could result in declined coverage or inflated premiums.

 The policy suite and incident response plans completed in Month 2 close the majority of insurer requirements.
 The readiness assessment identifies remaining technical gaps — such as MFA on all remote access or offline backup copies — so they can be addressed before renewal.